 The dark, fork-tailed Markham's Storm-Petrel can only be sighted over the cool waters of the Humboldt Current off South America's Pacific Coast.
 Its genus name Hydrobates means “water walker,” which describes the way it patters along the sea surface when foraging.
 It's named for Captain Albert Hastings Markham, who collected the first specimen off Peru.

-The IUCN considers Markham's Storm-petrel to be a data-deficient species because of the dearth of knowledge about its nesting sites and breeding population estimates.
+The IUCN considers Markham's Storm-Petrel to be a data-deficient species because of the dearth of knowledge about its nesting sites and breeding population estimates.
 Although there is currently no overall population estimate, 60,000 nests have been estimated in known colonies in Peru and Chile.
 At sea population estimates, which traditionally have high variability, are much higher.

 Like others of its kind, including the Hawaiian Petrel and Black-capped Petrel, Markham's Storm-Petrel spends most of its life at sea.
 This species feeds both close to shore and offshore, with anchovies, squid, shrimp, and krill among its favored prey.
 However, the bird's diet varies from year to year, especially during El Niño and La Niña events, when changes in water temperature alter food availability.

 Sign up for ABC's eNews to learn how you can help protect birds